DOL-003/dol-003-web/lib/compendium/contributing.md

 ---
 title: Contributing guidelines
-label: Contributing
 subtitle: Want to contribute to the Compendium?
 Great!
 We ask everyone to read these guidelines before getting started.
 ---

 ## Compendium vision

-The end goal of the Compendium is to have a single hub of knowledge related to GameCube controllers, particularly about modding and repairing them.
+The end goal of the Compendium is to have a single hub of knowledge related to GameCube controllers, particularly pertaining to modding and repairing.
 This means documenting every component (along with common issues, repairs and replacements), every mod (other than one-offs or meme mods), common recommendations, etc.

 The term "hub" is important to distinguish that not all documentation needs to live in the Compendium itself; many community members have created their own guides and other resources that should not be copied or plagiarized into the Compendium.
 Instead, they should be summarized and linked to, giving appropriate credit to their authors.